issaqqq/green_graph/README.md

 1.  **Commit Script:** Ensure you have your main JavaScript entry point (e.g., `index.js`) configured to manage your commits.
 2.  **Data Store:** The script uses a JSON file (e.g., `data.json`) to store commit timestamp data.

-## 🔮 Future Improvements

-There is always room for improvement!
-Here are some ideas for extending the project:

-* **Custom Patterns:** Experiment with algorithms to spell out names or draw designs on the graph.
-* **Density Control:** Adjust the number of commits per day to control the specific shade of green.
-* **Input Strings:** Create a function to map text input strings directly to X-Y coordinates on the contribution graph.

-## 👏 Credits

-Huge thanks to **[Akshay Saini](https://github.com/akshaymarch7)** for the original video and inspiration behind this project.

-## 📄 License

-This project is licensed under the ISC License.